 For Verbatim Recordings: Takes possession of the audio recording of the closed meeting and labels it with identification information, specifically the date and items discussed.
 Adds the identification information contained on the audio recording's label to a cumulative list of closed meeting recordings.
 As soon as possible, puts the recording of the closed meeting in the previously identified secure location for storing recordings of closed meetings.
-Upon request of a Board member: Provides access to the verbatim recordings minutes at a reasonable time and place without disrupting Joint Agreement operations; 2.
-Supervises the access to the closed session minutes or delegates it to one of the following individuals in the Joint Agreement: a.
+Upon request of a Board member: After a closed meeting: Special Education Provides access to the verbatim recordings minutes at a reasonable time and place without disrupting Joint Agreement operations; Supervises the access to the closed session minutes or delegates it to one of the following individuals in the Joint Agreement: a.
 A records secretary, b.
-An administrative official of the public body, or After a closed c.
-Any elected official of the public body; and meeting: 3.
-Logs the access to the recordings in 2:220-E7, Access to Closed Special Meeting Minutes and Verbatim Recordings.
-Education Director, For Closed Meeting Minutes: Recording Secretary, or Prepares written closed meeting minutes that include: Board Secretary • The date, time, and place of the closed meeting The Board members present and absent A summary of discussion on all matters proposed or discussed The time the closed meeting was adjourned Upon request of a Board member: 1.
-Provides access to the closed session minutes at a reasonable time and place without disrupting District operations; 2.
-Supervises the access to the closed session minutes or delegates it to one of the following individuals in the District: a.
+An administrative official of the public body, or c.
+Any elected official of the public body; and 3.
+Logs the access to the recordings in 2:220-E7, Access to Closed Meeting Minutes and Verbatim Recordings.
+Director, Recording For Closed Meeting Minutes: Secretary, or Prepares written closed meeting minutes that include: Board Secretary The date, time, and place of the closed meeting The Board members present and absent A summary of discussion on all matters proposed or discussed The time the closed meeting was adjourned Upon request of a Board member: Provides access to the closed session minutes at a reasonable time and place without disrupting District operations; Supervises the access to the closed session minutes or delegates it to one of the following individuals in the District: a.
 A records secretary, b.
 An administrative official of the public body, or c.
 Any elected official of the public body; and 3.
 Logs the access in 2:220-E7, Access to Closed Meeting Minutes and Verbatim Recordings.
 After a closed meeting: Approves the previous closed meeting minutes at the next open meeting.
-Governing Board Every six months prepares a recommendation concerning the continued need
+Governing Board